Grumbel/randomstring/README.md

 =======================

 The `randomstring` tool allows the generation of random strings.
-The length and characters can be choosen on command line:
+The length and character set can be choosen on command line:

     $ randomstring --help
     usage: randomstring [-h] [-n COUNT] [-l LENGTH]